Students and their current activities

 Ecology and management of Alpine chamois.

 Marco is now a contract biologist in the Alps.
 Female # 25 was caught in the Ischiator Valley in Piedmont, Italian Alps, at 2300 m elevation.
+Marco is now a Park Warden and Wildlife Biologist in Piedmont.

 Ph.D.
 2010.
 Female reproductive strategies in

-Aberdeen in the UK.
+University of Ottawa.
 Check out his web

 Ewe Green P (i6) was 3 years old in 2006, when she gave birth but her lamb died neonatally.
 Over the next 6 years, she produced 6 sons and 1 daughter, but only 2 of her descendants were alive in June 2014.
 At age 11, she has another year or two before entering reproductive senescence.